DataStax-Examples/langflow-demo-prod/README.md

 ENV LANGFLOW_LOAD_FLOWS_PATH=/app/flows
 ```

-Here, files are copied from the local `flows` directory into `/app/flows`, and when the container starts,
+During the container build, files are copied from the local `flows` directory into `/app/flows`, and when the
-all of the flows specified in the path pointed to by the `LANGFLOW_LOAD_FLOWS_PATH` are imported into the
+container starts, all of the flows specified in the path pointed to by the `LANGFLOW_LOAD_FLOWS_PATH` are
-runtime.
+imported into the runtime.

 **Note:** If using Docker, you should be sure to specify the `Endpoint Name` on each Flow's Settings page.
 Flow IDs
 are currently generated and updated during the import process, with the included Flow ID being replaced.